 Audio and video recordings can be used to argue a spouse has committed adultery, inappropriately diverted marital assets, engaged in abusive behavior, or failed to comply with a court order regarding child custody, child support, or alimony.

 Generally, whether evidence is admissible depends on whether it was lawfully obtained.
 Evidence that was obtained via legal means, such as a consented to recording, will likely be admitted.
 The party seeking to admit the evidence must establish that it was lawfully obtained, accurate, and unaltered.
 Any recordings that were obtained illegally, however, will likely be precluded from evidence.Meet with a Skilled Attorney in Dallas

 Advances in technology have made it easier for people to record conversations and use them as evidence in divorce cases.
 If you or your spouse engaged in wiretapping to use a recording in a divorce matter, it is in your best interest to speak to a lawyer about your options.
 The attorneys of McClure Law Group possess the knowledge and resources needed to help you fight to protect your rights, and if you engage our services, we will zealously advocate on your behalf.
-Our main office is located in Dallas, and we can meet clients for consultations at our Collin County office in Plano as well.
 We regularly represent people in divorce cases in Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also assist parties with family law matters in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can contact us via our online form or at 214.692.8200 to schedule a meeting.